UBC-MDS/-DSCI_524_team_Cauchy_Kmeans_R/README.md

 ### Milestone 2 README

 This package will include R packages that implement k-means clustering from scratch.
 This will work on any dataset with valid numerical features, and includes fit, predict, and cluster\_summary functions, as well as as elbow and silhouette methods for hyperparameter “k” optimization.
+A high level overview of each function is given below.
+See each function’s documentation for more details.

   - fit: This function classifies the non-labeled data into a given number of clusters k using simple KMeans algorithm.
 It returns